Cambridge Net Zero Action Plan

 The Path to a Net Zero Cambridge

 In 2015, Cambridge adopted the first Net Zero Action Plan (NZAP) to serve as a roadmap for achieving carbon neutrality in buildings by 2050.
-The plan will be evaluated every 5 years and include strategies to reduce greenhouse gas (GHG) emissions, improve energy efficiency, and support renewable energy development.
+The plan will be evaluated every 5 years to reflect on the successes and challenges of previously adopted strategies and change course based on current best practices, scientific understanding, and the needs identified through the update process.
+The overarching goals of the Net Zero Action Plan will remain to reduce greenhouse gas (GHG) emissions, improve energy efficiency, and support renewable energy development.

-In 2020, the city began the first 5-year review process to evaluate progress and develop an updated NZAP.
-This updated plan was adopted in January 2023 and established SMART (Specific, Measurable, Achievable, Relevant, and Time-bound) goals for each action.
+The first 5-year review process began in 2020 with the updated version of the NZAP adopted in January 2023.
+This updated plan retired some actions, added new actions and established SMART (Specific, Measurable, Achievable, Relevant, and Time-bound) goals for each action.
 Starting in 2025, the NZAP will be re-evaluated.

 Explore the page below to learn more about the parts of the NZAP, the Fiscal Year Update and its role in helping Cambridge achieve carbon neutrality.
 For more information, see the NZAP Project webpage.